-In my opinion, all aikido styles have something good to offer students.
-The attitude "my style is better than yours", is rather childish, and shows a level of arrogance and lack of harmony.
+All aikido styles have something to offer students.
+The attitude "my style is better than yours", is rather childish, and shows arrogance and lack of harmony.

 Apparently high-ranking aikido instructors, who head large organisations, have removed ego through aikido training, but there's little evidence of it!

-This was the first book I read in the early 1980's, that introduced me to the art of aikido.
-After 30 years of study and practise, it is still my favourite.
-I highly recommend Aikido: The Co-ordination of Mind and Body by Master Koichi Tohei Sensei.
-Grab it now...
-Click Here
+This was the first book I read in the early 1980's, that introduced me to the art.
+After 30 years of study and practice, it is still my favourite.